torvalds/linux/Documentation/networking/rxrpc.rst

      data.
 Issuing an abort terminates the kernel's use of that call's tag.
      Any messages waiting in the receive queue for that call will be discarded.

- (#) Aborts, busy notifications and challenge packets are delivered by recvmsg,
+ (#) Aborts, busy analtifications and challenge packets are delivered by recvmsg,
      and control data messages will be set to indicate the context.
 Receiving an abort or a busy message terminates the kernel's use of that call's tag.